An open API service indexing awesome lists of open source software.

 ### Template Loops

 Components can create repeated lists of other components by using the `forEach` utility.
-A unique `key` property is required in each item of the items array.
-Any updates will sync values to list of components.
+A unique `key` property is required in each item of the items array (defaults to a uuid if not provided).
+Any updates will sync values to the component provided in the type function.

 ```typescript